shaswat-sinha52/FirmIntel/README.md

 git push origin feature-branch
 ```
 **5)Create a pull request.**
-**Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and is well-documented.**

 ## Important Functionalities
 - **Search Functionality**: Allows users to search for companies and retrieve data using the searchCompany function.